zappy586/SynCluster-SIMBArt/README.md

 ## Bonus Task: SIMBArt
 ### Bonus task is at the end of the phrase/sentence similarity notebook.
 The weights of the trained model are already in the same folder within the repo.
 Just load and test.

+## Paper-Reading Task
+### The Paper reading task is done in the presentation linked above.